redboxphotos/photogallery/README.md

 ## Removing a Photo

 If you wish to remove a photo, [submit an issue](https://github.com/redboxphotos/photogallery/issues) with the filename (e.g., `image123`).
-A contributor will remove your photo and close the issue.
+A verified contributor will remove your photo and close the issue.
 *closed issues are deleted after 30 days.*

 ## License